cosmos/gravity-bridge/README.md

 ## Unidirectional Peggy

-A prototype supporting Ethereum to Cosmos transfers is currently in development.
 The first draft of the unidirectional system's smart contracts is available in ethereum-contracts and will be leveraged by Cosmos based Relayer and Oracle modules to obtain information about transactions on the Ethereum network.

+## Unidirectional Project Specification
+The project's specification can be found in the 'README.md' of the `/ethereum-contracts` directory.